andersonopt/website/content/blog/product-release-notes-3-26-20.md

 We released an updated version of Geo Analysis.
 Check out the new features!

-## New Geo Analysis Task Section
+## New Geo Analysis Task

 Since we've added quite a bit of new functionality and overhauled the backend engine of Geo Analysis, we published the new tool while still maintaining access to the old version (directly below the new one).

 We will deprecate the old Geo Analysis task once we've fully validated the new version.
 Try out the new one and let us know what you think!

 ![](/images/NewGeoAnalysis.png)